panchovil/feos/docs.md

 creation_date: %Y-%m-%d %H:%M %z
 md_extensions: markdown.extensions.toc
                markdown.extensions.smarty
+graph: true
 license: MIT
 ---

-Fortran program for the calculation of the residual Helmholtz Energy using the RKPR EoS (hence, PR and SRK are also included).
+Fortran program for the calculation of the residual Helmholtz Energy using the RKPR EoS (hence, PR and SRK are also included), for multicomponent mixtures.